sitegeist/Sitegeist.LostInTranslation/README.md

       languageDimensionName: 'language'
 ```

-To enable automated translations for a language preset, set `options.translationStrategy` to  `once`, `sync` or `none`.
-The default mode is `once`;

-* `once` will translate the node only once when the editor switches the language in the backend while editing this node.
-This is useful if you want to get an initial translation, but work on the different variants on your own after that.
-* `sync` will translate and sync the node every time the node in the default language is published.
-Thus, it will not make sense to edit the node variant in an automatically translated language using this options, as your changed will be overwritten every time.
-* `none` will not translate variants for this dimension.

 If a preset of the language dimension uses a locale identifier that is not compatible with DeepL the deeplLanguage can
 be configured explicitly for this preset via `options.deeplLanguage`.